The reset button on the CMM is intended for rebooting and does not reset to factory defaults.

 and try the CMM recovery again.

-If you see the boot process, but cannot get the EBF prompt, please note that the serial cable or USB to serial cable must be a fully populated straight-through cable.
+If you see the boot process, but cannot get the EBF prompt, note that the serial cable or USB to serial cable must be a fully populated straight-through cable.
 Specifically, it must allow the host PC to assert the CTS pin on the CMM.